koiralasandeep/koiralasandeep/README.md

 # Hi there, I’m Sandeep Koirala! 👋

-I’m a passionate and detail-oriented **Computer Information Systems** student at the **University of Louisiana Monroe (ULM)**, working toward optimizing business and technical processes through technology.
-I focus on areas like **data analytics, software development, cybersecurity, and DevSecOps**.
+I’m a passionate and detail-oriented **Computer Information Systems** student at the **University of Louisiana Monroe (ULM)**, focused on optimizing business and technical processes through technology.
+My interests and skills span **data analytics, software development, cybersecurity, and DevSecOps**.

 ---